civicrm/civicrm-dev-docs/docs/basics/community.md

         The following communities provide a single sign-on once your CiviCRM.org account is approved.

          -   GitLab
-         -   Jira
-         -   CiviCRM Wiki - *account can also be requested via the infrastructure channel on Mattermost*

     2. [Mattermost](https://chat.civicrm.org/signup_email) - Create an account and join a team on this open-source version of Slack.